sdawid/with-repl/README.md

 ## How to use

-- One each line write additional arguments to the base command:
+- Execute a base command with appended arguments:

     ```bash
     $ with echo a b